 If you've not already registered with Blackbullion you'll be asked to register with them, using your student email account before completing your application.
 Registration is free and will give you access to all Blackbullion's online resources and learning modules designed to help you develop essential money skills, as well as exclusive competitions.
 For more information on Blackbullion please watch the video Hi, we are Blackbullion (Youtube)

-If you require help and support applying please contact our Money & Guidance Advisors or the Student Advice Centre (Tel.
+If you require help applying please contact our Money & Guidance Advisors or the Student Union Advice Centre (Tel.
 01782 294629) or pop to their reception above the Ember Lounge) to arrange to speak to an Advisor.

-Please note: Your application is not complete and can’t be assessed until all supporting evidence has been received.
+Please note: Your application will not be considered complete and can’t be assessed until all supporting evidence has been received.
 To see what you need to supply use the evidence checklist below.

 To support your application please send: